 More often than not, cybercriminals live in the network that they compromise for quite some time, siphoning information when they think no one is looking, or conducting other activities to gain deeper access.

 The unprecedented SolarWinds supply chain attack, which impacted numerous companies, including U.S. government agencies and large security vendors, is a case in point.
 Though technically no data was leaked, this breach had wide-reaching implications.
 The hackers prowled inside the SolarWind’s Microsoft Outlook email system for at least nine months, compromising at least one account by December 2019.
 But preparations began even earlier—the registration of a domain associated with the attack dates back to August 2019.

 The reason that data breaches are so difficult to detect is fairly simple.
 Unlike ransomware, the goal of a data breach is to get in and out quietly, and to leave no traces behind that might lead back to the perpetrators.
 The methods for achieving this vary wildly, and may include the use of phishing scams, malware, and other malicious tactics.

-Getting Ahead of Top Cyberthreats
+Getting Ahead of Top Cyber threats

 Defending against ransomware, phishing, and data breaches is a matter of having the right people, processes, and tools in place.
 But many organizations struggle with at least one, if not all, of those components.
 That’s why more organizations are turning to manage security operations solutions.